 Press Release Details

-Kiniksa Pharmaceuticals Reports First Quarter 2022 Financial Results and Provides Corporate Update
+Kiniksa Pharmaceuticals Reports First Quarter 2023 Financial Results and Recent Portfolio Execution

 – Conference call and webcast scheduled for 8:30 am ET today –

-HAMILTON, Bermuda, May 03, 2022 (GLOBE NEWSWIRE) -- Kiniksa Pharmaceuticals, Ltd. (Nasdaq: KNSA) (Kiniksa), a biopharmaceutical company with a portfolio of assets designed to modulate immunological pathways across a spectrum of diseases, today reported first quarter 2022 financial results and provided a corporate update.
+HAMILTON, Bermuda, May 02, 2023 (GLOBE NEWSWIRE) -- Kiniksa Pharmaceuticals, Ltd. (Nasdaq: KNSA) (Kiniksa), a biopharmaceutical company with a pipeline of immune-modulating assets designed to target a spectrum of cardiovascular and autoimmune diseases, today reported first quarter 2023 financial results and recent portfolio execution.

 ARCALYST (IL-1α and IL-1β cytokine trap)

-- More than 400 prescribers have written ARCALYST prescriptions for recurrent pericarditis since launch, with a growing number of repeat prescribers.
+- Since launch, more than 1,000 prescribers have written ARCALYST prescriptions for recurrent pericarditis.

 Mavrilimumab (monoclonal antibody inhibitor targeting GM-CSFRα)

-- Kiniksa is evaluating the development of mavrilimumab in rare cardiovascular diseases where the granulocyte macrophage colony stimulating factor (GM-CSF) mechanism has been implicated and that have synergies with the company’s existing commercial infrastructure.
+- Kiniksa is pursuing collaborative study agreements to evaluate the potential of mavrilimumab in rare cardiovascular diseases where the granulocyte macrophage colony stimulating factor (GM-CSF) mechanism has been implicated.

-- Non-cash, share-based compensation expense for the first quarter of 2022 was $6.0 million, compared to $7.1 million for the first quarter of 2021.
+- Total operating expenses for the first quarter of 2023 included $6.1 million in non-cash, share-based compensation expense, compared to $6.0 million for the first quarter of 2022.

-- Kiniksa expects ARCALYST net revenue for the full-year 2022 to be between $115 million and $130 million.
+- Kiniksa now expects ARCALYST net product revenue for the full-year 2023 of between $200 million and $215 million.

 Conference Call Information

 - Kiniksa will host a conference call and webcast at 8:30 a.m.
-Eastern Time on Tuesday, May 3, 2022, to discuss first quarter 2022 financial results and to provide a corporate update.
+Eastern Time on Tuesday, May 2, 2023 to discuss first quarter 2023 financial results and recent portfolio execution.

-- Individuals interested in participating in the call should dial (866) 614-0636 (U.S. and Canada) or (409) 231-2053 (international) using conference ID number 7787467.
+- Individuals interested in participating in the call via telephone may register here.
+Upon registration, all telephone participants will receive a confirmation email detailing how to join the conference call, including the dial-in number along with a unique passcode and registrant ID that can be used to access the call.
 To access the webcast, please visit the Investors and Media section of Kiniksa’s website.
-A replay of the webcast will also be available on Kiniksa’s website within approximately 48 hours after the event.
+A replay of the event will also be available on Kiniksa’s website within approximately 48 hours after the event.

 Kiniksa is a biopharmaceutical company focused on discovering, acquiring, developing, and commercializing therapeutic medicines for patients suffering from debilitating diseases with significant unmet medical need.
-Kiniksa’s portfolio assets, ARCALYST, vixarelimab, KPL-404, and mavrilimumab, are based on strong biologic rationale or validated mechanisms, target underserved conditions, and offer the potential for differentiation.
-These assets are designed to modulate immunological pathways across a spectrum of diseases.
+Kiniksa’s immune-modulating assets, ARCALYST, KPL-404, and mavrilimumab, are based on strong biologic rationale or validated mechanisms, target a spectrum of underserved cardiovascular and autoimmune conditions, and offer the potential for differentiation.
 For more information, please visit www.kiniksa.com.

 IMPORTANT SAFETY INFORMATION ABOUT ARCALYST